keyvank/tsp/src/1-compute.md

 ```

-Here, we are checking if the outputs are correct given all possible inputs.
-We have defined two auxillary functions `num_to_wires` and `wires_to_num` in order to convert numbers into a set of wires which can connect to a electronic circuit, and vice versa.
+Here, we are checking if the outputs are correct for all possible inputs.
+We have defined two auxiliary functions, `num_to_wires` and `wires_to_num`, to convert numbers into a set of wires that can connect to an electronic circuit, and vice versa.

 ## When addition is subtraction

-So far we have been able to implement the add operation by combining N and P transistors.
-Our add operation is limited to 8-bits, which means, the input and output values are all in the range \\([0,255]\\).
-If you try to add two numbers, which their sum is more than 255, you will still get a number in range \\([0,255]\\).
-This happens since a number bigger than 255 can not be represented by 8-bits and an ***overflow*** will happen.
-If you look carefully, you will notice that what we have designed isn't doing a regular add operation we are used to in elementary school mathematics, but it's and addition that is done in a finite-field.
-This means, the addition results are mod-ed by 256:
+So far, we have been able to implement the addition operation by combining N and P transistors.
+Our adder is limited to 8 bits, meaning that the input and output values are all in the range \\([0,255]\\).
+If you try to add two numbers whose sum exceeds 255, you will still get a result in the range \\([0,255]\\).
+This happens because a number larger than 255 cannot be represented by 8 bits, and an ***overflow*** occurs.
+Upon closer inspection, you’ll notice that what we have designed isn’t the typical addition operation we are used to in elementary school mathematics; instead, it’s addition in a finite field.
+This means the addition results are taken modulo 256.

 \\(a \oplus b = (a + b) \mod 256\\)

 It is good to know that finite-fields have interesting properties:

 1. \\((a \oplus b) \oplus c = a \oplus (b \oplus c)\\)
-2. For every non-zero number \\(x \in \mathbb{F}\\), there is a number \\(y\\), where \\(x \oplus y = 0\\). \\(y\\) is know as the negative of \\(x\\).
+2. For every non-zero number \\(x \in \mathbb{F}\\), there is a number \\(y\\), where \\(x \oplus y = 0\\). \\(y\\) is known as the negative of \\(x\\).

-In a finite-field, the negative of a number can be calculated by subtracting that number from the field-size (Here the size of our field is \\(2^8=256\\)).
-E.g negative of \\(10\\) is \\(256-10=246\\), so \\(10 \oplus 246 = 0\\).
+In a finite field, the negative of a number can be calculated by subtracting that number from the field size (in this case, the size of our field is \\(2^8=256\\)).
+For example, the negative of \\(10\\) is \\(256-10=246\\), so \\(10 \oplus 246 = 0\\).

-Surprisingly, the number \\(246\\), acts really like a \\(-10\\).
+Surprisingly, the number \\(246\\), behaves exactly like \\(-10\\).
 Try adding \\(246\\) to \\(15\\).
-You will get \\(246 \oplus 15 = 5\\) which is equal with \\(15 + (-10)\\)!
-This has a important meaning, we can perform subtraction without designing a new circuit!
-We'll just need to negate the number.
-Calculating the negative of a number is like taking the XOR of that number (Which is equal with \\(255 - a\\)), and adding \\(1\\) to it (Which makes it \\(256 - a\\) which is our definition of negation).
-This is known as the two's-complement form of a number.
+You will get \\(246 \oplus 15 = 5\\) which is the same as \\(15 + (-10)\\)!
+This has an important implication: we can perform subtraction without designing a new circuit!
+All we need to do is negate the number.
+Calculating the negative of a number is like taking the XOR of that number (Which gives \\(255 - a\\)), and then adding \\(1\\) to it (Which results in \\(256 - a\\), our definition of negation).
+This is known as the two's complement form of a number.

-It's very incredible to see that we can build electronic machines that can add and subtract numbers by connecting a bunch of transistors to each other!
-The good news is, we can go further and design circuits that can perform multiplications and divisions, using the same thought process we had while designing add circuits.
-The details of multiplication and division circuits are beyond the scope of this book but you are strongly advised to study them yourself!
+It’s incredible to see that we can build electronic machines capable of adding and subtracting numbers by simply connecting a bunch of transistors together!
+The good news is that we can go even further and design circuits that can perform multiplication and division, using the same approach we used for designing addition circuits.
+The details of multiplication and division circuits are beyond the scope of this book, but you are strongly encouraged to study them on your own!

 ## Not gates can be fun too!

 If you remember, we discussed that you can't build interesting structures using only a single type of single-input/single-output component (such as NOT gates).
-In fact, we argued that using them we can only make domino-like structures, in which a single cause traverses through the components until reaching the last piece, but that's not totally true: what if we connect the last component of the chain to the first one?
-This makes a loop, which is definitely a new thing.
-Assuming two consecutive NOT gates cancel out each other, we can build two different kinds of NOT loops:
+In fact, we argued that using just them, we can only create domino-like structures, where a single cause traverses through the components until reaching the last one.
+However, that's not entirely true: what if we connect the last component of the chain to the first one?
+This creates a loop, which is definitely something new.
+Assuming two consecutive NOT gates cancel each other out, we can build two different kinds of NOT loops:

 ![Two possible kinds of NOT loops](assets/notloops.png)

+[MARKER]

 After analyzing both of the possible loops, you will soon understand that the one with a single NOT gate is unstable.
 The voltage of the wire can be neither 0 nor 1.
 It's like a logical paradox, like the statement: *This sentence is not true*.
 The statement can be neither true nor false!
 Practically, if you build such a circuit, it may oscillate between the possible states very fast.
 Or the voltage of the wire may end up something between the logical voltages of 0 and 1.